Launch vs. Go-Live: A New ERP Implementation Process

 Planning

 As the saying goes, failing to plan is planning to fail.
 Going into any implementation without a plan of action leads to failure.
 In planning, we outline the detailed steps to be taken to accomplish a successful implementation.
-Once discovery is complete, the software is mapped with your business data and features optimized to fit the specific needs of the company.
+Once the discovery is complete, we map the software to your business data and optimize its features to fit the specific needs of your company.
 We’ll then test your 10X ERP instance with the launch team to ensure everything works perfectly, then start user training.
 Planning prepares internal stakeholders and helps manage their expectations early on, alleviates the anxiety and fears about the launch, and creates excitement for your company’s future.

 Launch